 We also have a Keyboard corner with MiniMoog, DX7, Fender Rhodes, ARP Pro Soloist, Vox Jaguar organ, Moog Taurus pedals, Leslie 850, and other cool equipment like a Roland TR-808 drum machine for you hip hop and techno people.
 I even hauled my 1955 Hammond M3 up the stairs recently.
 Here is Dizzy Reed (Guns n' Roses) checking them out:

-We also hope to display my collection of mostly mint vintage effects (our effects museum!).
-We do have a shelf with a bunch of famous pedals like modified TS9 pedals from Trey Anastasio, KWS, and Scott Henderson; Mark Karan's Sunface, Dave Malone's King of Tone, Jim Weider's original Sunface, Bicomp #1, etc. All these guys traded in for new versions so I kept the old ones for display.
+We also have a few glass displays of the vintage effects.
+We have a shelf with a bunch of famous pedals like modified TS9 pedals from Trey Anastasio, KWS, and Scott Henderson; Mark Karan's Sunface, Dave Malone, Andy Powell, and KWS's old King of Tone pedals, Mark Ford's and Jim Weider's original Sunfaces, Bicomp #1, etc. All these guys traded in for new versions so I kept the old ones for display.

 Here is a shot I took of our vintage FUZZ display which I put out for a documentary film that should be out in 2007.